fundamelon/terminal-game-tutorial/part1/README.md

 Finally, it is important to call ```refresh()``` whenever any changes made should show up on the screen.
 Any changes using curses will not show up until you call this function.

+#### Final product

 ![final product](.img/part1_4.gif)

+[Part 2](../part2) of the series deals with basic structure of our quiz application.

-This folder contains source code for part 1.
+This folder contains all project files for part 1.